Skip to content

 What Instagram guidelines does a restaurant brandbook include?

-The Adriano brandbook includes a complete Instagram plan: goal of 5,000 followers by end of 2026, posting frequency of 3× feed posts, 3–4× Reels, daily Stories, content split of 50% food, 20% atmosphere, 15% Reels, 10% Stories, feed aesthetic alternating dark and light posts in a 2:1 ratio, required hashtags #AdrianoTrencin #SeafoodTrencin #IstrianFood.
-Every content type has a template: dimensions, text placement, background color, headline font.
-The result: even without a dedicated designer, the team can produce visually consistent content.
+The Adriano brandbook includes a complete Instagram plan with specific targets, not just generic advice.
+Goal: 5,000 followers by end of 2026.
+Posting frequency: 3× feed posts, 3–4× Reels, daily Stories per week.
+Content split: 50% food, 20% atmosphere, 15% Reels, 10% other.
+Feed aesthetic: dark and light posts alternating in a 2:1 ratio.
+Required hashtags: #AdrianoTrencin #SeafoodTrencin #IstrianFood.

 What were the results of the Adriano brandbook project?